Alexvozhak/gate-seals-v2/README.md

 - each GateSeal can only be activated only once and becomes unusable immediately after,
 - the expiry period must be between 1 and 3 years and the seal becomes unusable past this timestamp even if it was never triggered,
 - at deployment the DAO chooses how many prolongations are available and how long each prolongation lasts,
-- only the DAO may extend the expiry, provided that:
+- only the sealing committee may prolong the expiry, provided that:
   - the GateSeal has not been triggered
   - prolongations remain
   - the GateSeal has not expired